rtgodwin/rtgodwin.github.io/_docs/session3.md

   - plate smashes
   - "Closing time" and "last call" in the dust
   - Mug rises from the shelf, and is hurled at you - what do you do?
+  - Hand reaches out from a painting and tries to grab you.
   - Hear a bone shattering wail once per day.
 (Every 5 mins roll a d20 - on a 19/20 hear it).
   - A few bones of small animals littered around, cats, a giant rat, and birds it looks like (from mimic)